 Method #5: Ask questions

-If you’re not satisfied with superficial conversation starters, you can dive deeper by asking a question.
+If you’re not satisfied with superficial conversation starters, you can create deeper connections with the people you work with by asking more substantial questions.

 In her book, Debra Fine suggests using open-ended questions and statements such as: